Nothing says strong quite like concrete. So if you want a really durable, knock-over-proof bench for your garden then a concrete one is the answer!

 Placing rebar: I placed the rebar with some scrap pieces of wood and some string.

 Mixing the concrete: Follow the instruction on the bag to mix your concrete.
 I used a big plastic tub and mixed the concrete and water with a shovel.
 A good tip is to first calculate the water you need and than add 2/3 of this in the tub.
-Add your concrete little by little while mixing it.
+Add your concrete little by a little while mixing it.
 At the end add the other 1/3 of the water.

-To make the mold easy to come off you have to use a release agent.
+To make the mould easy to come off you have to use a release agent.
 There are special release agents on the market but it’s not worth the money.
 I used silicone spray as a release agent.
 You can also use olive oil, WD40, petroleum jelly, almost anything that’s greasy.

 When you have filled the seat of the bench you have to put the piece of board in place before you can fill up the legs.
 When you’re finished filling up the legs, you have to cover the legs with a plastic foil.
 This is done to prevent the water in the concrete from evaporating.